GA4 Views: How To Create a “View” in Google Analytics 4

 What is a Data Stream in GA4?

 A data stream is a source of data from your website or mobile app to Google Analytics 4.
 There are 3 types of data streams available in GA4.
 You can have a web stream.
-This is the only type of stream in the Root and Branch GA4 property because we don’t have an app.
+This is the only type of stream in the Root and Branch GA4 property because there is no app.
 The other two types of streams are an iOS app stream and an Android app stream.

 Check out the 3 options below on the right side of the image.
 You can also read the Google support article here if you’re interested.